Michael Clayton: Plot

-Michael finds Arthur on a Manhattan street and confronts him about calls he made to Anna Kaiserson, the plaintiff being deposed during his episode, leading Arthur to realize his calls are monitored.
-Arthur calls his own voicemail at the firm and says he will go public with the memo.
-Karen directs the operatives to take lethal action.
-The two break into Arthur's apartment, murder him with an injection, and make it look like suicide by drug overdose.
+Michael approaches Marty Bach, Kenner-Bach's managing partner, requesting a loan to cover a failed investment in a restaurant Michael made with his brother, Timmy.
+Marty suggests Michael will be rewarded if he can get Arthur back on track but warns the firm will be finished if he fails.
+Michael finds Arthur on a Manhattan street and confronts him about a call Michael learned from Marty that Arthur made to Anna Kaiserson, the plaintiff being deposed during his episode, leading Arthur to realize his calls are monitored.
+Arthur calls his own voicemail at the firm and mocks U-North while suggesting he will go public with the memo.
+Karen directs the operatives to kill Arthur.
+The two break into Arthur's apartment, murder him with an injection, and stage the scene as a suicide by drug overdose.

-Michael learns of Arthur's death and becomes suspicious when he discovers U-North was planning a settlement just a few days before, and that Arthur had booked a flight to New York for Anna.
-He finds Anna and learns that she told no one of her conversations with Arthur, yet the firm somehow knew.
-With help from his brother Gene, a police officer, Michael breaks into Arthur's apartment, which is sealed as a crime scene.
-Michael finds Arthur's dogeared copy of Realm & Conquest, which contains an illustration of a horse on a hill with barren trees, and highlighting and annotations throughout the chapter Henry mentioned.
-The book also contains a receipt from a photocopy shop, which Michael pockets.
+Michael learns of Arthur's death and becomes suspicious when he discovers U-North is suddenly planning a settlement.
+He discovers that Arthur had booked a flight to New York for Anna but died before he could pick her up at the airport.
+He finds Anna and learns that she told no one of her conversations with Arthur, yet Marty somehow knew.
+Michael breaks into Arthur's apartment, which is sealed as a crime scene.
+He finds Arthur's dog-eared copy of Realm & Conquest with a copy shop receipt tucked inside.
 Two police officers soon arrive on a tip from the operatives, who have been trailing Michael.
-Michael is arrested, but Gene bails him out.
+Michael is arrested, but his brother Gene bails him out.

 Taking the receipt to the copy shop, Michael discovers that Arthur ordered 3,000 copies of the incriminating memo.
-Marty offers Michael the money he requested, but insists Michael also sign a non-disclosure agreement covering his vast knowledge of the firm and its personnel.

-Michael accepts the money, gives up on pursuing Arthur's lead, and pays off his restaurant debt.
-That night, during the events depicted at the film's opening, the operatives rig Michael's car with a bomb and follow him through Westchester.
-After he approaches the horses on the hill, the operatives detonate his car.
+Michael goes to Marty, planning to show him the memo and tell him that Arthur was right.
+Instead, Marty offers Michael the money he requested plus a contract renewal, but insists Michael also sign a non-disclosure agreement covering his knowledge of the Kenner-Bach and its cases.
+Michael accepts the money, gives up pursuing Arthur's lead, and pays off his restaurant debt.
+That night, during the events depicted at the film's opening, the operatives plant a bomb and GPS tracker in Michael's car and follow him through Westchester.
+Not knowing that he has stepped out to see the horses on the hill, the operatives detonate his car.
 Michael hides with Timmy's help.

 At a U-North board meeting, Karen proposes that the board approve a lawsuit settlement.
-Michael confronts her alone and goads her into offering him $10 million for his silence.
+Outside the meeting, Michael confronts her alone and goads her into offering him $10 million for his silence.
 When Karen agrees, Michael reveals he is wearing a wire, with Gene and other NYPD detectives listening.
 As the police move in, Michael gets into a cab and rides away.